 Management of the Company intends to continue executing a plan to improve its operating results and financial condition.
 The plan includes the successful completion of the Private Placement Transactions, strengthening sales initiatives, improving gross margins and continuing to cut costs as a percentage of sales.
 The Company commenced volume shipments of the Company's CDMA products in 2002, which have generated higher margins and have positively impacted the results of operations, particularly as the Company started to realize the benefits of its partnership with LG Innotek Co.
 Ltd. Simultaneously, the Company's business has been negatively impacted by the decrease in CDPD sales, particularly cradle sales, which have decreased to insignificant levels as the market for these products have decreased.
 This has resulted in becoming dependant on sales and profits from shipments of CDMA and GPRS products.
 Although the Company has made sales of these products in 2002 and continues to make sales in 2003, the majority of these sales have been CDMA products to one customer.
-Although management is confident of the Company's ability to generate future profitable sales of CDMA and GPRS products, there can be no assurance that the sales of these products will be made at volumes sufficient to generate enough cash flow to cover the Company's operating expenses.
+Although management is confident of the Company's ability to generate enough cash flow to cover the Company's operating expenses.
 A decrease in the cash flows or failure to generate significant revenue from new or existing products, whether due to lack of market acceptance, competition, technological change or otherwise, or the inability to reduce manufacturing and/or operating costs, will further adversely impact the Company's business, financial condition and results of operations, and materially adversely affect the Company's ability to continue our business as presently conducted.